medikoo/npm-cross-link/README.md

 -   `--push` - For all updated packages push eventually committed changes to remote
 -   `--no-save` - (only non global installations) Do not save updated dependencies versions to `package.json` (by default they're updated)
 -   `--save-dev` - (only for single dependency install) Force to store updated version in `devDependencies` if package is not already listed in `package.json`
--   `--save-dev` - (only for single dependency install) Force to store updated version in `optionalDependencies` if package is not already listed in `package.json`
+-   `--save-optional` - (only for single dependency install) Force to store updated version in `optionalDependencies` if package is not already listed in `package.json`

 ### Configuration